cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

     </HighlightBox>

-Docker networks are used further in the next section.
+Docker networks are explored further in the next section.

-When you are done, if you started the chain in Docker, you can stop the containers with:
+When you are done, if you started the chain in Docker you can stop the containers with:

 ```sh
 $ docker stop checkers